neural-network

 where \(\delta\) is a threshold defining when to switch between the two behaviors.

-• Kullback–Leibler (KL) Divergence measures of how one probability distribution diverges or is different from a second, expected probability distribution.
+• Kullback–Leibler (KL) Divergence measures how one probability distribution diverges or is different from a second, expected probability distribution.
 It is used for comparing probability distributions, often in generative models.

 \[L(y_{\text{pred}},\ y_{\text{true}}) = y_{\text{true}} \cdot (\log y_{\text{true}} - \log y_{\text{pred}})\]

-• Mean Absolute Error (L1) measures the average of the absolute differences between the predicted and actual values.
+• Mean Absolute Error measures the average \(L_1\) loss across a set of \(N\) examples.
 It is robust to outliers and focuses on minimizing large deviations.

-\[l_n = \left| x_n - y_n \right|\]
+\[l_n = \frac{1}{N} \sum \left| x_n - y_n \right|\]

-• Mean Squared Error (Squared L2 Norm) measures the average squared difference between the estimated values and the actual values.
+• Mean Squared Error measures the average of L_2 losses across a set of \(N\) examples.
 It penalizes larger errors more than smaller ones.

-\[l_n = \left( x_n - y_n \right)^2\]
+\[l_n = \frac{1}{N} \sum \left( x_n - y_n \right)^2\]

 • Negative Log Likelihood (NLL) measures the disagreement between the true labels and the predicted probability distributions, assigning a high penalty to incorrect classifications where the predicted probability was high.